+Robotics II (CTROB2)

-Robotics II 10th - 12th 10th - 12th 1 credit Prerequisite: Required Robotics I 1
+Prerequisite: Required Robotics I

 Course Description: Robotics II students will explore artificial intelligence and programming in the robotic and automation industry.
 Through implementation of the design process, students will transfer academic skills to component designs in a project-based environment.
 Students will build prototypes and use software to test their designs.
 This course satisfies a high school mathematics graduation requirement and will be counted in the GPA as an academic elective.